 To provide target funding support and donations for feline genetics, please contact Dr. Lyons, or donate online now.
 To participate in cat research, please see the list of active research projects or follow this “How to Participate” link.

-The feline genetics laboratory of Professor Leslie Lyons at Mizzou is located in the University of Missouri - Veterinary Medical Diagnostic Lab.
+The Feline Genetics and Comparative Medicine Laboratory of Professor Leslie Lyons is located in the University of Missouri – College of Veterinary Medicine.
 Research focuses on the genetics of the domestic cat and the development of genetic tools and resources that assist gene mapping in the cat and other companion animals.
 Feline research is focused on the discovery of mutations that cause inherited diseases and phenotypic traits and in the population dynamics of breed development and domestic cat evolution.